 Want to Play a Game?

-What do these FOUR photos have in common and WHY does it ONLY MATTER on eBay???
+What do these 4 photos have in common & WHY does it only matter on eBay?

 I was out trolling the books at our local thrift store about a month ago.
 I have been SO busy, that I FINALLY got a chance to look up some of my “gut feeling” purchases.
 I am one of those people who should follow my OWN ADVICE and stick with what I know, but I always get enticed into the cool and interesting looking stuff.
 And hey, I NEVER spend more than a BUCK or TWO on my “interesting” purchases.
 Of course I have a 3 car, 2 story garage FILLED with “interesting” purchases that I have NO CLUE what to do with!